CalumDarroch/robot_hoover_technical_exercise/README.md

 So that my hoover doesn't get confused,
 I will need to make sure that it can't start outside the room.
 ```
+This will now return an error if the user tries to place the hoover outside of the room.
+Further down the line I may refactor it so that the start position is moved to the nearest position to that which the user specified.